ivujevic/fast_alignment/Readme.md

 ### How to build?

 Build by writing `make` in your command line.
 If everything went without errors executables should be present in the directory called `build`.
-There is executable file tachyon.
+There are three executable files: tachyon, tachyon_server, tachyon_client.

+Executable file tachyon_server loads database in a memory and listening on a specific port.
+On each request align process is starting and the results are produced to a specific file.
+For more information run:
+`$ tachyon_server -h`

+The file tachyon_client connects to a server and sends path of a query path to a server.
+Also, one can specify align type (blastp, blastx).
+For more information run:

+`$ tachyon_client -h`

 ## Running
 There are three modes in which you can run this application.
 Use `makedb` if you want to set up reduced database.
 If